inkmi/unicornus/README.md

 - [Stephan Schmidt](https://github.com/StephanSchmidt): Author and maintainer

+# Documentation

 ## Idea

-The idea of Unicornus is to combine a data model in Go described as structs with validation tags with a description of the form layout in Go to render an HTML form.
+The idea of Unicornus is to combine a data model in Go described as structs with validation tags and a description of the form layout in Go to render an HTML form.

 ```